 You cannot use a 90-day trial period for people on certain work visas, e.g. an Accredited Employer Work Visa.

-Employees on a 90-day trial period are unable to raise a personal grievance related to dismissal, as long as the dismissal was managed fairly and in accordance with the law governing 90-day trial periods.
+Employees on a valid 90-day trial period are unable to raise a personal grievance related to dismissal, as long as the dismissal was managed fairly and in accordance with the law governing 90-day trial periods.

 Employees can still raise a grievance on other grounds, such as for unjustified disadvantage (e.g. you failed to provide training or the opportunity to improve), harassment, discrimination, or if the trial period itself is invalid.